ishu59/SimpleLaneLinesDetector/README.md

 ---

 **Approach**
-The main aim of the project is to detect road lane markings o straight roads.
+The main aim of the project is to detect road lane markings on straight roads.
 The steps involved in the process are:
  1. Smoothing: Smoothing is used to remove sharp noise from images so we can have stable gradients
  2. Edge detection: Gradient based methods are used to detect all the edges in image
  3. Lane Mask: Manually defined region with potential lines.